AdobeDocs/experience-manager-forms-cloud-service.en/help/synchronizing-adaptive-forms-xfa.md

 You can reuse fields from the XDP file in your Adaptive Form.
 These fields are referred to as binded fields.
 The properties of the binded fields (such as scripts, labels, and display format) are copied from the XDP file.
 You can also choose to override the value of some of these properties.

-AEM Forms provides a way to help you keep the fields of the Adaptive Forms synchronized with any changes that are later made to the corresponding fields in the XDP file.
+[!DNL AEM Forms] provides a way to help you keep the fields of the Adaptive Forms synchronized with any changes that are later made to the corresponding fields in the XDP file.
 This article explains how you can enable this synchronization.

 ![You can drag fields from an XFA form to an Adaptive Form](assets/drag-drop-xfa.gif.gif)

-In the AEM Forms authoring environment, you can drag fields from an XFA form (left) to an Adaptive Form (right)
+In the [!DNL AEM Forms] authoring environment, you can drag fields from an XFA form (left) to an Adaptive Form (right)

 ## Prerequisites {#prerequisites}